ncatlab/nlab-content/pages/2/9/1/0/192/content.md

 * {#RijkeSpitters13} [[Egbert Rijke]], [[Bas Spitters]], _Sets in homotopy type theory_, Mathematical Structures in Computer Science, Volume 25, Issue 5 (From type theory and homotopy theory to Univalent Foundations of Mathematics)  ([arXiv:1305.3835](http://arxiv.org/abs/1305.3835))

+On endofunctors and endo-adjunctions in Set:

+* [[Marta Bunge]], *Categories of set valued functors*, Reprints in Theory and Applications of Categories, No. 30 (2024) pp. 1-84 &lbrack;[pdf](http://www.tac.mta.ca/tac/reprints/articles/30/tr30.pdf)&rbrack;

 category: category